TritonDataCenter/dragnet/README.md

   compute jobs to avoid copying data out of the object store.
 Only the final results of scan and query operations are downloaded so they can be printed by the "dn" command.
-* You can still use the --time-format, --before, and --after options to prune directories to search when scanning, indexing, or querying.
+* As with files, you can use --time-format and --time-field when creating the data source, and then use --before and --after options to prune directories to search when scanning, indexing, or querying.
+For large datasets, this saves an enormous amount of time just enumerating inputs.
 * You're responsible for cost of storing data and running compute jobs on Manta.

 To use Dragnet on Manta, first set up the Manta CLI tools using the [Manta